 This seminar uses primary-source readings to explore the history of political ideas in Peru since the conquest, with an emphasis on the nineteenth and twentieth centuries.
 The course includes a wide range of Peruvian voices, including indigenous-, Spanish-, and African-descended Peruvians; women and men; leftists and rightists.
-It also includes multiple genres, including novels (several), works of formal political theory, indigenous oral histories, and distinctively Peruvian \201Ctraditions\201D (short works of historical fiction).
+It also includes multiple genres, including novels (several), works of formal political theory, indigenous oral histories, and distinctively Peruvian "traditions" (short works of historical fiction).

-Satisfies International Studies; Latin American Studies concentration requirement.
+Satisfies International Studies and Latin American Studies interdisciplinary minor requirement.